yireo/yireo-slides/slides/yireo/reacticon4-luma.md

 See http://docs.swissuplabs.com/m2/extensions/breeze/devdocs/

 ---
-# Pros & Cons of Breeze combined
+# Conclusion on Breeze
-A nice initiatief to update the Luma stack with newer and faster scripts, making the Magento 2 front-end faster, but… Next to your Theme, you need to change and administer your extensions to be Breeze compatible.
+A nice alternative to update the Luma stack with newer and faster scripts, making the Magento 2 front-end faster, but…

+Next to your theme, you need to change and administer your extensions to be Breeze compatible.
 It’s a good option if you don't have to many 3rd party Extension and Need optimisation voor a Luma based Magento 2 Theme.

 ---
 # All in all, what we can do